matharden/album-club/README.md

-A simple Ruby on Rails app to log the albums played in a monthly album club - it's like a book club, without the homework but with beer.
+A simple Ruby on Rails app to log the albums played in a monthly album club - it's like a book club, but without the homework and plenty of beer.